EDDiscovery/EDDiscoveryData/Plugins/DemoPlugin/Readme.txt

 config.json
 -----------

 Contains configuration for how to launch the plugin.
     The "Python" section is used to tell it that the panel is python and the launch parameters, and what modules should be installed if checkmodules.py fails.
         Version: "3.13" : Force this version of python to be used.
 Optional
         ModulesCheck: "modulecheck.py" : Run this module check script before running the python main program.
         Modules: [ "module1", "module2"] : If modules check fail, install this list of modules
         Start: "DemoPlugin.py" : Start this script
         CreateNoWindow : true/false : If true, no python window is created.
+Default is false

     The "Panel" section is used to configure the EDD form.
-        SupportTransparency : True/False (Default if not Present) : TBD
-        DefaultTransparent : True/False (Default if not Present) : TBD
-        Hidden : True/False (False if not Present):
+        SupportTransparency : True/False (Default false if not Present) DefaultTransparent : True/False (Default false if not Present) Hidden : True/False (False if not Present):
             If set true, hide the EDD pop out window when python connects.
 You must have PopOutOnly True set below in PlugInPanel ACT file in the V1 folder (see below)
             This allows a headless EDD panel to run a python plugin in GUI/Text mode, instead of using the EDD panel as the UI.